 Laws relating to dogs

 The Act requires each council to develop its own dog control policy, and a dog control bylaw to enforce its policy.
-It is the Council’s Dog Control Policy (PDF 386KB) that sets out where dogs are prohibited or where they must be on a leash in the district.
+The Council’s Dog Control Policy [PDF, 377 KB] sets out where dogs are prohibited or where they must be on a leash in the district.
 It contains a lot of other useful information for dog owners.

 Things you should know when out and about

-- Always carry plastic bags to pick up after your dog - and hygienically dispose of any fouling.
+- Always carry a means of picking up after your dog, e.g. paper or plastic bags, and hygienically dispose of any fouling.

-- Always carry a leash when out and about – this is a legal requirement, but is also helpful, as you may come across an unexpected situation that requires your dog to be leashed to keep it safe or to protect people or wildlife.
+- Always carry a leash to control your dog when out and about – this is a legal requirement but is also helpful if you come across a situation requiring your dog to be leashed to keep it safe or to protect people or wildlife.

 - All dogs need to be able to understand and appropriately respond to simple commands if they are to be off-leash in a public place.

 - Observe and obey all Council signs when exercising your dog.

 Leashed and prohibited areas